-Sidelights are those long, thin windows that are found on the sides of the front door in several homes.
-Finding the best window treatment for sidelight windows is distinctly important for a couple of reasons.
+Sidelights are those long, thin windows typically found on the sides of the front door in several homes.
+Getting the right window treatment for sidelight windows is distinctly important for a couple of reasons.
 One, sidelights are a focal point of your home, since most people's gaze is naturally drawn to the front door of the house.
-Two, people–from your mailman to guests to door-to-door salespeople–are going to see them up close, which makes a fantastic window covering all the more important to make sure you maintain your privacy.
+Two, people–from your mailman to guests to door-to-door salespeople–are going to see them up close, which makes a great window covering all the more important to make sure you maintain your privacy.

-Our recommendation for sidelight window treatments: Plantation shutters.
-Shutters don’t just offer your home classy looks and unmatched privacy, but they’re also easily customized for tall, thin sidelight windows.
+The Sunburst recommendation for sidelight window treatments: Plantation shutters.
+Shutters don’t just offer your home classy looks and unmatched privacy, but they’re also the easiest window treatment to get customized for tall, thin sidelight windows.

 French doors are a typical sight connected to patios or decks.
-Since they’re double doors, hinged, and typically have large glass panels Phoenix homeowners have a serious opportunity to add style and light control.
-French doors open and shut a lot, so they would do best with a durable window treatment that will still let you regulate the amount of light you let into your home.
+French doors are hinged double doors, typically with large glass panels, so Phoenix homeowners have a substantial opportunity to add style and light control.
+French doors open and shut a lot throughout the day, so they would do best with a durable window treatment that will still let you regulate the amount of light you let into your home.

 Octagonal windows are some of the most appealing and attention-grabbing windows there are in Phoenix homes.
 With their special geometry, you would be remiss to cover them up with a run-of-the-mill window treatment like curtains or blinds.
 Rather, choose a window treatment that can be customized to the window’s unique geometry so you’re always able to reap the benefits of your octagon window.